 Start by putting on your heat resistant gloves and turn your griddle onto high-heat for 20 minutes.
 This will loosen the rust, so it's easier to remove.
 After 20 minutes, turn off the heat to let the griddle cool down.
 It's important to note that the rust will not harden immediately, but you don't want to wait too long after cutting off the heat to clean.

 While the rust is still soft, take your metal scraper and begin to scrape the rust off.
 The rust should come off relatively easy.
 Be sure to dispose of the rust after scraping it!
 Continue this process until the griddle surface feels smooth against your scraper.
 You'll then pour a few tablespoons of your cooking oil onto the surface of the griddle.
 Be sure that you evenly coat the entirety of the griddle.
 Then, scrub it down with a grill stone (sandpaper can be used as a substitute).
 You can also add a little lemon juice or vinegar if you want.
 Don't press down too hard; you don't damage the griddle's metal.

-Once you’re done scrubbing, use the rags to wipe up the rust and oil.
+Once you're done scrubbing, use the rags to wipe off the rust and oil.
 Repeat this process until the oil starts looking clean when you wipe it off.